South Korea proposes meeting with North on family reunions

 Exchange programs between the Koreas remain stalled since the 2019 collapse of a broader U.S.-led diplomacy aimed at convincing North Korea to give up its nuclear program in return for economic and political benefits.
 Washington has urged Pyongyang to return to talks without any conditions, but it has said it won’t do so unless the United States first drop its hostile policies on the North.

-Since taking office in May, South Korea’s new conservative government led by President Yoon Suk Yeol has offered massive support plans in return for denuclearization but North Korea has bluntly rejected them all.
+Since taking office in May, South Korea’s new conservative government led by President Yoon Suk Yeol has offered a massive support plan in return for denuclearization but North Korea has bluntly rejected it.
 Yoon has also offered the shipment of COVID-19 relief items, but North Korea has ignored them as well.
 Last month, North Korea blamed its recent COVID-19 outbreak on balloons flown from South Korea and warned of a deadly retaliation.

+North Korea also maintains more than 2 1/2 years of pandemic-related border shutdowns, another possible obstacle against the revival of family reunions.

+Some observers South Korea may try to use talks on family reunions as a way to find a breakthrough in ties with North Korea.
+Kwon told reporters that he thinks an offer of dialogue for family reunions can help resolve other issues between the two Koreas.

 Since the Korean War ended in an armistice, not a peace treaty, the two Koreas have been banning millions of people split by the war from visiting their relatives across the world’s most heavily fortified border.
 Decades later, most have no word on whether their loved ones are still alive.